 Assistant city mayor for education Cllr Elly Cutkelvin said: “We’re working with schools and our catering team to make sure that children who are eligible for a free meal continue to get food every day – whether it’s a hot meal for children who are still at school, a packed lunch, or a parcel of food containing enough ingredients for five days of meals.

 “Any family that’s struggling financially as a result of the coronavirus outbreak may not realise that they could be eligible for free school meals – and may not know where to go for help.

 “If your financial situation has changed, and you need extra support for your family, please go to our website, where you’ll find lots of information about free school meals and how to apply.”

-Information about free school meals for eligible families is available here.
+Information about free school meals for eligible families is available on the council's family information webpages.
 A temporary extension of eligibility criteria by the Department for Education means that more families will be able to apply for free school meals during the coronavirus pandemic.

 Anyone who needs help with food, or is struggling with any other issues because of the coronavirus crisis, can contact the city council via its dedicated support line.
 Email the council on firstname.lastname@example.org, if you or someone you know needs help.

 Picture caption: Sam Winzar from City Catering with some of the food parcels at Stokes Wood Primary School in Leicester